Apply today to secure your early bird discount on selected full masters and PGCert programmes.

 Discover new insights from data

-By developing your understanding of complex data systems, our online MSc Bioinformatics will help you meet the growing need for bioinformaticians, in a global market set to rise by 13.4% (compound annual growth rate) between 2020 and 2027.1
+By developing your understanding of complex data systems, our online MSc Bioinformatics will help you meet the growing demand for bioinformaticians, in a global market set to rise by 13.7% (compound annual growth rate) between 2021 and 2031.1

 Thanks to its multidisciplinary nature, the programme is well-suited for professionals from biological and computer science/mathematics backgrounds, supporting careers in biostatistics, pharmaceutical science and medical data analytics.

-The programme is also essential learning for further PhD study or research for pharmaceutical companies, governmental institutions and medical journals and publications.
+Completing the programme successfully is a great stepping stone for further PhD study or research for pharmaceutical companies, governmental institutions, or medical journals and publications.

 Keen to learn more?
 Our expert team is ready to answer any questions you may have.